 Such emails contain all the order details, from what you bought, to the delivery address, date, phone number and method of payment.
 From here, a cyber crook can also access your online shop profile and see your saved credit card details.
 Remember to delete all transactional emails after you received the orders.
 Also, do not save your credit card details on any shopping website.
 Instead, fill them in every time you want to buy something.
 Moreover, don’t save any credit card details or delivery addresses on your profiles – not on Google storage, not on Amazon, not on Dropbox, nowhere.

-It’s not only your contact information that would be compromised in case of a hacked email account, but also all of your contacts.
-They are also valuable to cyber attackers, as they can use them for identity theft as well or to sell them on the dark web to spammers.
+It’s not only your contact information that would be compromised in case of a hacked email account but also all of your contacts.
+They are also valuable to cyber attackers, as they can use them for identity theft as well or sell them on the dark web to spammers.

 Hacked email account – how do you know it happened?